zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

 ## Variables

-This sections describes the special variables contained in most Jenkinsfiles on our repositories.
-Some variables will have a start (**`*`**) next to them indicating it should be parameterized.
+This section describes the special variables contained in most Jenkinsfiles on our repositories.
+Some variables will have a star (**`*`**) next to them indicating it should be parameterized.

 * **MASTER_BRANCH`*`**: Contains the branch name that should be treated as the "master" branch of the entire source.
 This variable could be changed to a development branch in case someone wanted to test specific tasks that Jenkins performs only when it builds the real `master` branch.